 How is it possible to provide university-level theological training in a country beset by war?
 This was the question that those responsible for the NTC had to ask themselves time after time in recent years.
 The introduction of a new course on social ethics proved to be a groundbreaking development: the course focuses on the severe problems affecting the country at present, and imparts strategies for reaching solutions and taking action.
 In this way, the church is doing justice to its social responsibilities by preparing leaders who are adequately trained for their work.

 After fleeing Malakal in Juba, the NTC has been able to regroup in recent years.
-Whereas there were only 18 students registered in 2015, enrollment is up to 57 students in 2015.
-Of those, two are enrolled in the Bachelor program and six in the Diploma track.
-A special peace training program was offered twice in the course of 2018.
+Whereas there were only 18 students registered in 2015, in 2019 27 are enrolled in the Bachelor program and 15 in the Diploma track.
+A special peace training program was offered twice in the course of 2018 and followed-up in 2019.
 This has been well received and the ensuing publicity has also helped NTC gain in public awareness.
-In addition to working on curricula, NTC has also been expanding as a necessary result of rising enrollment.
-The institution now has solar panels made possible by Mission 21 grants.
-They reduce the high cost of Diesel fuel, thus freeing up invaluable means for teachers and teaching materials.
+The NTC Alumi network was also established in 2019.
+In this network, graduates, alumni and other organisations can exchange their expertise.
+Workshops and seminars on the topics of reconciliation, peace and trauma healing are held regularly in cooperation with the churches.